College hockey: Conference tournament seeds, schedule, results | NCAA.com

 FROZEN FOUR: Championship Info | Tickets

 The Atlantic Hockey tournament began with best-of-three first round series at campus locations last weekend.
-The top four tournament seeds received a first round bye, and will host at campus locations for the best-of-three quarterfinal games.
-Single-game semifinals and the championship game will be played March 22 and 23 at the HarborCenter in Buffalo, N.Y.
+The top four tournament seeds received a first round bye, and hosted at campus locations for the best-of-three quarterfinal games.
+Single-game semifinals and the championship game were played March 22 and 23 at the HarborCenter in Buffalo, N.Y.

 Teams receiving first round byes were No. 1 AIC, No. 2 Bentley, No. 3 Air Force and No. 4 Sacred Heart.
 In first round action, No. 6 Niagara, No. 10 Army and No. 8 Robert Morris advanced.